Nightmask: Earth-616

 A new Nightmask appears on Earth-616 during the Marvel NOW! relaunch.
-This Nightmask is a dark-skinned, artificial human created by Ex Nihilo on the terraformed surface of the planet Mars.
+This Nightmask is a dark-skinned, artificial human created by Ex Nihilo.
 After a fierce battle with the Avengers, Nightmask is taken to Earth and given residence in Avengers Tower.

 Nightmask reveals his true name upon Tamara Devoux (the current Captain Universe) deciphering its language, and reveals that the universe is dying, and that the White Event is coming.
-Afterwards, some strange lightning hits Earth.
-Nightmask accompanies Captain Universe and the Avengers to the ruins of a college where they encounter a college student that was transformed into Star Brand.
-Nightmask and Star Brand head to Mars to confront Ex Nihilo.
-The Avengers fight against Nightmask and Star Brand which results in Nightmask and Star Brand destroying the living consciousness of Earth.
-Iron Man imprisons them in the Sol's Hammer weapon.
+Nightmask accompanies Captain Universe and the Avengers to the ruins of a college where they encounter a college student who was transformed into Star Brand.
+Nightmask and Star Brand go on to join the Avengers.

-Alongside Ex Nihilo, Abyss, and Star Brand, Nightmask joins the Avengers.

 Nightmask next appeared in the six-issue Starbrand & Nightmask comic by Greg Weisman and Domo Stanton.